-As you grow older, your body has a way to subtly, and sometimes not so subtly, tell you that you cannot do the same things that you used to do when you were younger.
+As you grow older, your body has a way to subtly, and sometimes not so subtly, tell you that you cannot do the same things you used to do when you were younger.
 Unfortunately, the days of pushing yourself to the limit are gone.
-No longer will you be able to burn the candle at both end and wake up the next morning totally refreshed and ready to rock ‘n roll all over again.
+You will no longer be able to burn the candle at both ends and wake up the next morning refreshed and ready to rock ‘n roll again.

-As you age, daily routines can cause a host of pains and aches ranging from muscle sprains and strains to pain from continual use of your joints.
-Some of these pains will cause carpal tunnel syndrome, tendonitis, or arthritis.
-There are many repetitive injuries that occur from daily chores, work, using technology, and even doing weekly workout routines.
+As you age, daily routines can cause various pains and aches, ranging from muscle sprains and strains to pain from continually using your joints.
+Some of these pains cause carpal tunnel syndrome, tendonitis, or arthritis.
+Many repetitive injuries occur from daily chores, work, technology use, and even weekly workout routines.

 One of today’s modern alternatives to pain relief management is the pain relief patch.
-Years ago, a pain sufferer would have to rely on one of the over-the-counter medications found in their local pharmacy such as Tylenol, Advil, or aspirin.
+Years ago, a pain sufferer would have to rely on one of the over-the-counter medications in their local pharmacies, such as Tylenol, Advil, or aspirin.
 Today, pain relief patches offer direct relief to whatever affected muscle joint or group.
-They offer a constant release of medicine by means of an easy-to-use patch.
+They offer a constant release of medicine through an easy-to-use patch.
 It does not matter why you have pain because a pain relief patch is a great way of getting on with your life while controlling your pain.

-A pain relief patch is a flat, sticky sheet that is applied to a dry, clean area of the skin that is affected by pain.
+A pain relief patch is a flat, sticky sheet applied to a dry, clean skin area affected by pain.
 They come conveniently prepackaged and are ready to be applied instantly.
-A pain relief patch is transdermal which means that the medication can be directly absorbed through the skin and into the painful joint or muscle below.
+A pain relief patch is transdermal, meaning the medication can be directly absorbed through the skin and into the painful joint or muscle below.
 This is a great advantage over previous pain pills that needed to dissolve in your digestive system before they were absorbed into your bloodstream.

 A pain relief patch from Luminas can be purchased over-the-counter or prescribed depending on what type of medicine they contain.
-For example, a doctor may prescribe an opioid pain patch to control chronic pain in a patient who has cancer or a chronic painful disorder.
-However, for everyday pains and aches a milder topical analgesic is available at your local supermarket or drugstore.
+For example, a doctor may prescribe an opioid pain patch to control chronic pain in a patient with cancer or a chronic pain disorder.
+However, a milder topical analgesic is available at your local supermarket or drugstore for everyday pains and aches.
 Over-the-counter pain relief patches can include various herbal ingredients such as wintergreen, menthol, camphor, or capsaicin.

-There is quite a variety of pain relief patches on the market today including Salonpas Pain Relieving Patch, Thermacare Heatwraps, Aspercreme Lidocaine Patch, Icy Hot Smart Relief Back and Hip Starter Kit, and the Pain Terminator Infrared Patches by Golden Sunshine.
-The remainder of this article will discuss a few of the pros and cons for each of the above patch pain relief patches.
+There are many pain relief patches on the market today, including Salonpas Pain Relieving Patch, Thermacare Heat wraps, Aspercreme Lidocaine Patch, Icy Hot Smart Relief Back and Hip Starter Kit, and the Pain Terminator Infrared Patches by Golden Sunshine.
+This article will discuss a few pros and cons of each of the above-patch pain relief patches.

-The Thermacare heat patches for relieving pain utilizes a patented heat cell technology.
-This unique technology will allow the heat to easily penetrate deep within the damaged tissue.
+The Thermacare heat patches for relieving pain utilize a patented heat cell technology.
+This unique technology will allow the heat to penetrate deep within the damaged tissue easily.
 The heat will work to increase circulation, encourage healing, and relieve tension.
 The patch has been designed to be discreet and is shaped to fit almost every part of the body.
-The pros include a flexible and thin design for discretion, provides effective relief for up to eight hours, and deep penetration of the heat.
+The pros include a flexible and thin design for discretion, providing effective relief for up to eight hours, and deep heat penetration.
 The cons include a heat that is not intense enough to help larger joints such as the knee joint.

 The Aspercreme Lidocaine Patch is odor free and has a maximum concentration of an effective ingredient called Lidocaine.
 This product does not require a prescription.
 It is non-irritating, fast acting, and targets various pain receptors for effective results.
 The patch is easy to apply, breathable, and painless to remove.
-You can use this type of patch for leg pain, back pain, and so much more.
-The pros include odor free, will not burn or irritate the skin, and utilizes maximum strength Lidocaine without a prescription.
+You can use this patch for leg pain, back pain, and more.
+The pros include being odor-free, not burning or irritating the skin, and utilizing maximum strength Lidocaine without a prescription.
 The cons include a tendency for the patch to fall off during workouts.

 The Icy Hot Pain Relief Patch has 50% more medicine than other leading patches.
-Each patch includes menthol which will generate a targeted, advanced relief from pain.
+Each patch includes menthol, generating targeted, advanced relief from pain.
 The patches are easy to apply and remove, flexible, and breathable.
-The pros include easy to remove and apply, suitable for treating the majority of joint and muscle pains, and they contain 50% more medicine than many other leading patches.
+The pros include being easy to remove and apply, suitable for treating most joint and muscle pains, and containing 50% more medicine than many other leading patches.

 The Pain Terminator Infrared Patches can be used for bursitis, arthritis, and other pain conditions.
-They contain wintergreen and menthol oil for a more natural option for pain discomfort.
-Your body heat will activate the patch and it will emit a therapeutic infrared frequency.
-This frequency will provide a herbal formulation that goes deep into the damaged tissues.
-It is best to allow the cream (included) to absorb into the skin prior to applying the patch.
-The patch can be cut into smaller shapes so as to treat fingers, feet, and hands.
+They contain winter green and menthol oil for a more natural option for pain and discomfort.
+Your body heat will activate the patch and emit a therapeutic infrared frequency.
+This frequency will provide a herbal formulation deep into the damaged tissues.
+It is best to allow the cream (included) to absorb into the skin before applying the patch.
+The patch can be cut into smaller shapes to treat fingers, feet, and hands.

 People often reach for various pill medications to alleviate aches and pains.
 Some alternative pain remedies include heat, ice, muscle creams, stretches, and massage.
-Pain relief patches, nevertheless, are definitely worth considering as an alternative form of pain relief.
-Some of the benefits include quick, long-lasting relief, easy to apply, less digestive distress, and over-the-counter availability.
+Pain relief patches, nevertheless, are worth considering as an alternative form of pain relief.
+Some benefits include quick, long-lasting relief, ease of application, less digestive distress, and over-the-counter availability.